anthonysnead/Rivulus-Genetic-Diversity/README.md

 ### <p>Affiliations:</p>
 #### <p><sup>1</sup>Department of Biological Sciences, University of Alabama, 300 Hackberry Lane, Box 870344, Tuscaloosa, AL 35487</p> <p><sup>2</sup>Department of Ecology and Evolutionary Biology, University of California, Irvine, Irvine, CA, United States</p> <p><sup>3</sup>Brevard County EEL Program, Melbourne, FL, United States</p> <p><sup>4</sup>Department of Biology, New York University, New York, NY, United States</p>

-### Here, we present the code to run the analysis in R. The CMS output files are too big for both this repository and the associated figshare repository().
+### Here, we present the code to run the analysis in R. The CMS output files are too big for both this repository and the associated figshare repository(https://figshare.com/s/200b01482fdbb5597ef5).
 However, scripts for CMS are located within the scripts folder.
 The figshare repository holds the R data file another copy of the microsatellite csv file.